Chandni-L5/pawsome-strolls/documentation/testing.md

 #### Returning Client Goals
 ##### Goal: As a returning customer, I want access to discounts or special offers.
-Result: discounts and offers can be found in the services section.
+Result: Discounts and offers can be found in the services section.
 In future implementations I would consider creating a separate link to the discounts and offers from the navigation menu or alternatively have the services section displayed on a separate page and to have the discounts and offers card displayed more prominently.

 ##### Goal: I want to be able to easily navigate across the site to find relevant sections of information.
 Result: The website has a fully functioning navigation bar that is visible at all times whilst browsing the page.
 When a menu item is selected, the page automatically scrolls to the relevant section or to the relevant page.